zihang5/PCM-Net/README.md

 # PCM-Net
-if you want to train this model, please:
+if you want to train this model:
 ```python
 python train.py
 ```
-if you want to test, please:
+if you want to test:
 ```python
 python infer.py
 ```